Home Applications iris-airflow-provider

 View/Run Sample Dags

-Click toggle to button to enable or disable Dags.
+2. Use the toggle button next to each DAG to enable or disable it.

 image